flameSla/factorio-logistics-requests/README.md

 **Example:**

-To get the 'spider_belts.lua' file, you need to execute the 'spider_belts.cmd' file.
+To get the 'spider_belts.lua' file, you need to execute the 'Win\spider_belts.cmd' file.

-See the 'spider_belts.cmd' file, it does the following:
+See the 'Win\spider_belts.cmd' file, it does the following:

 	spider_belts.lua = 	spider_start_of_the_script.h +